nautobot/nautobot/docs/configuration/optional-settings.md

 ## BANNER_LOGIN

-The value of this variable will be displayed on the login page above the login form.
+This defines custom content to be displayed on the login page above the login form.
 HTML is allowed.

 ---